ringcentral/engage-digital-api-docs/docs/webhooks/receive.md

 This Webhook API implementation tries to deliver the event notification request reasonably fast.
 We may buffer notification for efficiency reasons.

-Engage cannot guarantee the delivery of every event (see [Unavailability of the endpoint](#unavailability-of-the-endpoint)).
+Engage cannot guarantee the delivery of every event (see [Endpoint Unavailability](#endpoint-unavailability)).
 However, Engage will retry delivery during the first 24 hours after the event was triggered.
 Engage will retry until the endpoint received them correctly by responding with an HTTP status code of 200.

 Engage cannot guarantee the order in which the events arrive.
 Engage does however provide a timestamp in every event for the implementor to understand the exact point in time the event was triggered.